 One of Europe's largest banks, BNP Paribas and its many subsidiaries specialize in retail banking, corporate and investment banking, and investment services across more than 75 countries mostly in Europe, but also in North America, Africa, and Asia.
 BNP Paribas operates in Italy through BNL banca commerciale.
-BNP Paribas also owns a majority stake in Belgium's BNP Paribas Fortis, which operates more than 1,000 branches in Europe and the US.
+The French banking giant also owns Belgium's BNP Paribas Fortis, which operates more than 1,000 branches in Europe and the US.
 In the western US the company owns BancWest (the parent of Bank of the West and First Hawaiian Bank).
 BNP Paribas earns over 75% of its revenue from customers in Europe (mainly in Belgium, France, Italy, and Luxembourg).

-In 2013 BNP agreed to buy Belgium's 25% share in its local consumer-banking unit for 3.25 billion euros ($4.37 billion), as the country works to cut public debt.
+In November 2013, BNP acquired Belgium's 25% share in its local consumer-banking unit, BNP Paribas Fortis, for 3.25 billion euros ($4.37 billion), as the country works to cut public debt.
 It also acquired Poland's Bank BGZ from Rabobank Group in 2013.